transloadit/uppy/website/src/docs/migration-guides.md

 #### `@uppy/core`

 * Remove `AggregateError` polyfill.
-  * reason: it's supported by most modern browsers, it [can be polyfilled by the user](https://github.com/transloadit/uppy/pull/3532#discussion_r818602636).
+  * reason: it’s supported by most modern browsers and [can be polyfilled by the user](https://github.com/transloadit/uppy/pull/3532#discussion_r818602636) if needed.
   * migrate: install a `AggregateError` polyfill or use `core-js`.
 * Remove `reset()` method.
   * reason: it’s a duplicate of `cancelAll`, but with a less intention revealing name.